King's Own Calgary Regiment: Regimental association

+The name of the association reflects the perpetuation of both the 50th Battalion, CEF, and the 14th Armoured Regiment (The Calgary Regiment).

 Monuments

 Soldiers of the 50th Battalion who went missing in action are memorialized on the Menin Gate and the Vimy Memorial while all Calgary-area soldiers of the regiment who have been killed in the First World War, Second World War and Afghanistan will be listed on the Calgary Soldiers' Memorial.

-Regimental Band
+Regimental band

-The regimental brass and reed band is an active reserve force band composed of volunteer members.
-It is currently one of two Primary Reserve bands in 41 Canadian Brigade Group and is the de facto military bands for the southern Alberta area.
-Established in 1910, it has taken part in many provincial events such as the Calgary Stampede and the St. George's Day parade.
+The regimental brass and reed band is an active reserve force band composed of serving soldiers and volunteers.
+The King's Own Calgary Regiment Band is one of the two Primary Army Reserve bands in 41 Canadian Brigade Group and services the Southern Alberta area.
+Musicians are generally from Calgary and Lethbridge.
+The band appears primarily as a concert and parade band which provides high caliber music for military, veterans and state functions as well as public performances throughout the year and as such is considered the de facto reserve military band for the Southern Alberta area.
+Established in 1910, it has taken part in many provincial events such as the Calgary Stampede and the regiment's St. George's Day parade.
 The band has the following ensembles: